Yay295/Assignment-Problem-Solver/README.md

 # Assignment Problem Solver

 This code solves the [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
-As far as I know, this is the fastest solver in existence.
-If you know of a faster one, create an issue request so I can beat it.
 The solver is in `APS.h`, and examples of its usage are in `Main.cpp`.
 There is no `APS.cpp` because the solver is entirely templated.

 ## Comparison With Other Implementations